je-suis-tm/quant-trading/README.md

 More details of Bollinger Bands can be found in <a href=https://www.tradingview.com/wiki/Bollinger_Bands_(BB)>TradingView</a>.

+Click <a href=https://github.com/je-suis-tm/quant-trading/blob/master/Bollinger%20Bands%20Pattern%20Recognition%20backtest.py>here</a> to be redirected to the script.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/preview/bollinger%20bands%20positions.png)

 ### 10. Relative Strength Index Pattern Recognition